- 15 amazing things to do for the first time in Iceland

 Walk inside a waterfall

-The impressive Seljalandfoss is not the highest nor the most abundant waterfall in Iceland but it has the peculiarity that you can walk behind the water curtain: how many cascades in the world can boast of the same?
-This is another thing I left for my next time in Iceland (it was very cold in February to do so!).
+The impressive Seljalandfoss is not the highest nor the most abundant waterfall in Iceland but it has a peculiarity: you can walk behind the water!

 Visit a lake in the crater of a volcano